maspe36/PyBind11Test/README.md

 # PyBind11Test
 Test the bindings between C++ and Python using PyBind11.
-Wrap multiple C++ classes, create python classes from inherited wrapped C++ classes, overload virtual methods of C++ classes from Python.
+Wrap multiple C++ classes, create python classes from inherited wrapped C++ classes, overload virtual methods of C++ classes from Python, convert the Python instance back to the base C++ instance, call the method overloaded from Python in C++.

 ## Toolchain
 - GNU 7.1.0